-California Genealogical Society offers an extended research service for $50.00 per hour for non-members, and $40 per hour for members, with a two-hour minimum.
+California Genealogical Society offers an extended research service for $50 per hour for non-members, and $40 per hour for members, with a two-hour minimum.
 CGS is an all-volunteer organization and the proceeds of this service are used to help maintain the library, not to compensate researchers.
 We have unique access to records for events that occurred in the nine Bay Area counties – Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.
 We also have experienced staff who have engaged in research outside of the state and country.

 Please consider our Surname Search in the menu bar.
 It may be able to help you with searches in various indexed sources within the library that require less than two hours.

 Fees cover research, analysis, documentation, and reporting of results.If copies of official records, such as death certificates, are desired, we can tell you how and where to obtain them.

 In order to prevent duplication of work you have done, we need a list of sources you have already consulted even if nothing was found.

 California did not begin keeping vital records until mid-1905, but many individual counties kept records long before this.

 The statewide marriage index does not begin until 1949, but individual counties, as with birth and death records, have indexes that begin before this year.

 Details such as religious affiliation, occupation, identity of siblings or other relations, and dates of significant events will be more important clues here than in some other localities because most of the pre-earthquake (April 1906) civil records of San Francisco were destroyed in the 1906 earthquake and fire.

 We have access to a broad range of San Francisco newspaper indexes, newspaper extracts, and early cemetery records to aid in this research.